 Our Processes and Policies

-If it appears to be a type of matter we accept, we will set up a meeting with you for as much time as needed up to one hour for a more detailed analysis.
+We will then set up a meeting with you for as much time as needed up to one hour for a more detailed analysis.
 Obtaining a proper detailed legal analysis of your case is key.
 It will determine how you proceed from there, if at all.
 We will offer our opinion of the case, and you and we will each decide if we think we’re a good match to create an attorney/client relationship.
-Note this is not just an intake process with an assistant.
+Note this is not just an intake process with an assistant; it is a detailed discussion with an experienced immigration attorney.
 No attorney/client relationship is established until the written engagement letter is signed and initial payment made.

 There is a non-refundable fee for the detailed initial meeting.
 This fee is to reserve your appointment time with an attorney.
 Any change or cancellation of your appointment must be done at least 48 hours prior to the appointment, or we must still charge for the time that was reserved for you.

 If you and the attorney agree within 7 days of the first appointment to proceed with the representation, then in a flat fee case the fee paid for the initial meeting will be counted toward the total fee.
 The initial meeting in that event ends up being free.
 For cases charged on an hourly basis, the first hour is simply counted as one hour.

 After the meeting, you are under no obligation to engage the attorney to proceed with your matter, though the fee for that meeting must be paid.